zenml-io/zenml-projects/customer_satisfaction/README.md

 ```
 and then you can delete the artifact store with the following command:

-**Note**:- Following is a dangerous command, please give your path carefully, otherwise it may remove other folders in your computer.
+**Note**: This is a dangerous / destructive command!
+Please enter your path carefully, otherwise it may delete other folders from your computer.

 ```bash
 rm -rf PATH